1337Tomek1337/Webhook-Spammer/README.md

 # Other

 ## ❗ | Disclaimer
 This tool was made for educational purposes only.
+We don't take responsibility for any blocked accounts.